This tutorial guides you through deploying smart contracts on Arc Testnet with

 npm install @circle-fin/developer-controlled-wallets @circle-fin/smart-contract-platform

-npm install -D tsx typescript @types/node
+npm install --save-dev tsx typescript @types/node

 Create a .env file in the project directory with your Circle credentials.